AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalElementType/ReplaceRoleClassReference.md

 InternalElementType.ReplaceRoleClassReference Method
 ====================================================
-AutomationML 2.1 APIReplaces an existing role class reference to the provided role or any generic base role of the provided role by a new instance of the role class.
+Replaces an existing role class reference to the provided role or any generic base role of the provided role by a new instance of the role class.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)